enjoy-digital/litex-acorn-baseboard/README.md

 - A LCD.
 - 2 SATA connectors (connected to the ECP5's SerDeses).

+**Mini variant:**
+- A PCIe X1 connector.
+- 2 SFP connectors.
+- A SATA connector.
+- A JTAG/UART port.

-The board is mainly intended to be used as a development board for LiteX: From regression testing to development of new features; but can also be a nice and cheap FPGA development board for developers willing to play with PCIe, SFP, SATA, etc... or wanting to create an standalone and open source Linux platforms.
+The boards are mainly intended to be used as a development boards for LiteX: From regression testing to development of new features; but can also be a nice and cheap FPGA development board for developers willing to play with PCIe, SFP, SATA, etc... or wanting to create an standalone and open source Linux platforms.